-Dictations
+1) Dictations

 Dictations are spelling tests.
 Your instructor prepares a paragraph and reads it to you very slowly so you can write every word and punctuation.
 There is no memorization necessary and there are no questions to answer at the end of the test.
-Dictées are designed to verify your understanding of sounds, words, phrases, grammar and syntax.
+Dictations are designed to verify your understanding of sounds, words, phrases, grammar and syntax.
 When grading dictations, one mark is taken away for each of the following: spelling, verb agreement, adjective agreement, noun agreement, capital letters and all omissions.
 (Half a mark for accents, hyphens, capital letters and punctuation).
 Dictations are approximately 100 words long.
 To prepare for dictations, listen to the chapter vocabulary on the Promenades Supersite, read chapter vocabulary aloud paying attention to accents and liaisons, spell each new noun with its article, and write down each verb with its conjugation.
-In French 209, each dictation is worth 5%, and dates are posted on the tentative schedule.
+Each dictation is worth 5%.

-2. Compositions
+2) Compositions

 Compositions are paragraph written on a specific topic given by your instructor.
 They can vary in length: 100 words to 200 words in French 209.
 Compositions are marked out of 100 points: 50 points are for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and 50 points are for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
-In French 209, each composition is worth 10%.
-Dates are posted on the tentative schedule.
+Each composition is worth 10%.

-3. Oral presentation (in Lab)
+3) Oral presentation (in Lab)

 Oral presentations are designed to give you a chance to practice French orally.
 A topic is already posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
 Your oral presentation will take place in the lab.
 You will do your oral presentation with a partner, but individual marks will be granted.
 No reading is allowed.
 Only index cards with key words may be used.
 A penalty of -25% will apply to all oral presentations read to the audience.
 Please print the rubrics posted on D2L and give them to your lab Instructor on the day of your presentation.
-In French 209, the oral presentation is worth 5%.
+The oral presentation is worth 5%.
 Please choose a date for your oral presentation the second week of classes during your lab.

-4. Tests
+4) Tests

 Tests are based on unit material and are divided into several sections.
 They may include listening comprehension, reading comprehension, composition, grammar questions, vocabulary questions, transformations...
 Each section is presented with detailed instructions as well as the mark value and the weight.
 A few days before each test, your Instructor will post the format of the test on D2L or send it through email to all students.
-In French 209, each test is worth 15% of the final mark, and dates are posted on the tentative schedule.
+Each test is worth 15% of the final mark.

-5. Online Quizzes
+5) Online Quizzes

-There are four (4) online quizzes posted on D2L and available immediately and until December 7, 2016, 11:55PM.
-Each quiz corresponds to one of the 4 units covered during the semester (Promenades Units 1, 2, 3 and 4) and consists in 100 self-correcting questions.
+There are four (4) online quizzes posted on D2L and available immediately and until December 7th, 2018, 11:55PM.
+Each quiz corresponds to one of the 4 units covered during the semester (Promenades Units 1, 2, 3 and 4) and consists of 100 self-correcting questions.
 Use your book, answer all questions and submit your quiz.
 Your grade will appear immediately but you will not see your answers.
 If you want to see your quizzes, make an appointment with your Instructor.
 To access the 4 quizzes, enter D2L French 209, click on "Assessments" --- "Quizzes" ---- "Start Quiz".
 You are allowed unlimited attempts for all 4 quizzes.